Storware/vprotect-manual/deployment/common-tasks/full-versions-of-libvirt-qemu-packages-installation.md

 # Full versions of libvirt/qemu packages installation

-Please make sure that your `libvirt` supports `virsh blockcommit` operation.
-CentOS distribution requires to install full `libvirt` and `qemu-img` from `oVirt` repository.
+Please make sure that your `libvirt` supports the `virsh blockcommit` operation.
+CentOS distribution requires you to install the full `libvirt` and `qemu-img` from the `oVirt` repository.
 This can be done like this:

 1. Install oVirt repo: